cetusfinance/cetusfinance.github.io/_posts/gav/2017-06-08-AAD-revisited.md

 |Trinomial-DiffSharp|89.01838|
 |Trinomial-DiffSharp-Vectorized|1.54425|

 So quite the improvement, but there is an inevitable catch.
-The vectorized form using DiffSharp can compute a PV but the AAD fails to produce a number - this is likely because the vectorized grid calculation requires three overlapping vectors.
+The vectorized form using DiffSharp can compute a PV but the AAD fails to produce a number for delta - this is likely because the vectorized grid calculation requires three overlapping vectors.
 This is easy to do with copying arrays or constructing .NET vectors but there is no 'native' DiffSharp operation for this and I couldn't come up with a method to perform the same with what was on offer.

 Also worth commenting on is the effect of moving from double to single precision numbers in the calculations.
 The option is a 5y 150 strike call (forward = 100, zero discounting rate, volatility = 16%), priced using 4000 grid steps.
 The equivalent Black-76 PV (computed under double precision) is shown as the benchmark: